terra-campaigns/arrival/_arrivalNotions.md

 - [ ] use mithos aberrations sl177 in random encounter table
 - [ ] augment the random encounter table
 - [ ] Check city of poison dungeon
+- [ ] Roll some metamorphica tables and add to NPC generation
+- [ ] Add some roleplay aspects to NPC generation: voice aspect, phrase or gesture?

 ## snoozed